 We look back at the origins of the work and delve into the commission and construction of this large-scale and technically complex installation.

-Watch the installation time-lapse from 2013
+Watch the installation time-lapse

 In 2008, the Gallery began discussions with Cai Guo-Qiang regarding a major commissioned installation.
 The concept was a work that would form a centrepiece for a major exhibition, as well as bringing a significant sculptural work by Cai into the Gallery’s collection.
 QAGOMA had previously worked with Cai for the 2nd and 3rd Asia Pacific Triennial of Contemporary Art exhibitions in 1996 (APT2) and 1999 (APT3), and had commissioned major gunpowder drawings for the collection, reflecting a long history of collaboration, strong relationships and trust between the Gallery and the artist.